neondatabase/website/content/docs/reference/glossary.md

 ### WAL stream

-The stream of data that is written to the Write-Ahead Log (WAL) during transactional processing.
+The stream of data written to the Write-Ahead Log (WAL) during transactional processing.

 ### Write-Ahead Logging (WAL)